tylerhou/site-old/content/posts/ad-marrucinum-asinum.md

 ---
 title: AD MARRUCINUM ASINUM
+subtitle: "A translation of Catullus 12.<br/>
-subtitle: With thanks to my instructor Todd Hearon for his edits and suggestions.
+  With thanks to my instructor Todd Hearon for his edits and suggestions."
 date: 2018-04-15T16:41:33-07:00
 code: false
 math: false